My Estonia travel summary:

 Why Estonian rye bread is so special or delicious?

-Fermented rye bread, higher in fiber, darker in color and stronger in flavor, stays fresh for up to two weeks if kept refrigerated.
+Fermented rye bread is higher in fiber, darker in color and stronger in flavor.
+It stays fresh for up to two weeks if kept refrigerated.

 The superb Medieval center of Tallinn is one of the best-preserved of its kind in Europe.
 In combination with modern high-tech buildings and parks, it gives the capital a special position in the Baltics countries.
 Developing fast with fresh ideas and innovations, using modern technologies and offering numerous opportunities, Estonia has the highest ratio of startups per capita in Europe.

 More than half of Estonian almost completely flat landscape with few hills is covered with forest that offers home to lynxes, brown bears and wolves.
-On the other side, a staggering amount of more than 2,300 islands, many of which are completely untouched and unexplored, could offer potential for tourist development in the future, when the world temperature will increase.
+On the other side, over 2,300 mostly untouched islands could offer future tourism potential as global temperatures rise.